Curtis LeMay: Rank history

-LeMay held the following ranks over the course of his Air Force career.
+LeMay held the following ranks over the course of his United States Air Force career.
 LeMay's first contact with military service occurred in September 1924 when he enrolled as a student in the Army ROTC program at Ohio State University.
-By his senior year, LeMay was listed on the ROTC rolls as a "cadet lieutenant colonel".
-On June 14, 1928, the summer before the start of his senior year, LeMay accepted a commission as a second lieutenant in the Field Artillery Reserve of the U.S. Army.
+By his senior year, LeMay was listed on the ROTC rolls as a "cadet lieutenant colonel."
+On June 14, 1928, the summer before the start of his senior year, LeMay accepted a commission as a second lieutenant in the Field Artillery Reserve of the United States Army.
 In September 1928, LeMay was approached by the Ohio National Guard and asked to accept a state commission, also as a second lieutenant, which LeMay accepted.

-On September 29, 1928, LeMay enlisted in the Army Air Corps as an aviation cadet.
-For the next 13 months, he was on the enlisted rolls of the Regular Army as a cadet and he held commissions in the National Guard and Army Reserve.
+LeMay enlisted in the Army Air Corps as an aviation cadet on September 29, 1928.
+For the next thirteen months, he was on the enlisted rolls of the Regular Army as a cadet and he held commissions in the National Guard and Army Reserve.
 His status changed on October 2, 1929, when LeMay's Guard and Reserve commissions were terminated.
 These commissions were revoked after an Army personnel officer, realizing that LeMay was holding officer and enlisted status simultaneously, called him to discuss the matter and LeMay verbally resigned these commissioned ranks over the telephone.